-I. Building and Man aging Developmentally Responsive Environments for Learning AMLE 5: Candidates ur iderstand and use the major concepts, principles, theories, and research related to a developmentally appro ework (WCU CF): Diversity Advocate and Classroom Community Builder MGP Program Outcom I A: Candidate Exemplary: Examples demonstrate the ability to plan and implement instruction that builds demonstrates the a caring and productive learning environment.
+I. Building and Managing Developmentally Responsive Environments for Learning AMLE 5: Candidates understand and use the major concepts, principles, theories, and research related to a developmentally appropriate climate WCU Conceptual Fram ework (WCU CF): Diversity Advocate and Classroom Community Builder MGP Program Outcom I A: Candidate Exemplary: Examples demonstrate the ability to plan and implement instruction that builds demonstrates the a caring and productive learning environment.
 Examples are active, engaging, and ability to plan and motivating, with planning that embeds effective management strategies.
-Examples include $(4.6, 7.0)$ and united instructional examples include implement at least three content areas, two ranges (4-6, 7-8) and varied instructional approaches. instruction that is Solid/Sound: Examples demonstrate the ability to plan and implement instruction that designed to develop builds a caring and productive learning environment.
+Examples include implement at least three content areas, two ranges (4-6, 7-8) and varied instructional approaches. instruction that is Solid/Sound: Examples demonstrate the ability to plan and implement instruction that designed to develop builds a caring and productive learning environment.
 Examples are active, engaging, and caring and motivating, with planning that embeds effective management strategies.
 Examples include productive learning at least two content areas and ranges (4-6, 7-8) and varied instructional approaches. environments based Acceptable: Examples demonstrate the ability to plan and implement instruction that builds on the principles of a caring and productive learning environment with planning that embeds effective developmentally management strategies.
 Examples include at least two content areas. responsive practice.
 Emerging/Needs Development: Candidate needs to demonstrate the ability to plan instruction that builds a caring and productive learning environment with effective management strategies.
-AMLE 5: Candidates un iderstand and use the major concepts, principles, theories, and research related to a developmentally appro ocate and Classroom Community Builder; Self Directed Practitioner ocate and classiooni community bunder, sen Directed Practitioner MGP PO: # 2, 6, 8 Free works we for all the to the basis of the total state of the section of the section of the state of the section of the sec I B: Candidate Exemplary: Candidate includes detailed analysis of teacher planning and decision making demonstrates the related to building a caring and productive learning environment.
+AMLE 5: Candidates un derstand and use the major concepts, principles, theories, and research related to a developmentally appro ocate and Classroom Community Builder; Self Directed Practitioner MGP PO: # 2, 6, 8 I B: Candidate Exemplary: Candidate includes detailed analysis of teacher planning and decision making demonstrates the related to building a caring and productive learning environment.
 Analysis includes well ability to analyze developed professional vocabulary, links to theory, and considerations and distinctions planning and related to varying content areas and ranges. instruction designed Solid/Sound: Candidate includes detailed analysis of teacher planning and decision making to develop a caring related to building a caring and productive learning environment.
 Analysis includes and productive professional vocabulary and links to theory, with reference to more than one content area learning and age range. environment.
 Acceptable: Candidate includes analysis of teacher planning and decision making related to intentional community building.
 Analysis includes reference to more than one content area and age range and utilizes professional vocabulary.
-Emerging/Needs Development: Candidate needs to demonstrate the ability to utilize professional vocabulary to discuss teacher planning and decision making related to intentional community.
-AMLE 7: Candidates un nderstand the complexity of teaching young adolescents, and they engage in practices and their competence as professionals. ocate and Classroom Community Builder; Self Directed Practitioner MGP PO: # 2, 6, 8 I C: Candidate Exemplary: Goal setting is detailed, realistic, and relevant to student-teaching placement.
-It demonstrates the demonstrates the ability to identify possibilities for professional growth, collaboration, and habits of reflective, , the utilization of district resources, to meet the needs of young adolescents. responsive, and Solid/Sound: Goal setting is relevant to student-teaching placement and demonstrates the intentional practice ability to identify possibilities for professional growth and collaboration to meet the needs based on knowledge, of young adolescents. research, Acceptable: Candidate demonstrates the ability to utilize professional vocabulary to set professional professional goals, related to community building, for student-teaching placement. competence, Emerging/Needs Development: Candidate needs to demonstrate the ability to utilize collegiality, and professional vocabulary to set professional goals, related to community building, for the ethical behavior. student-teaching placement.
+Emerging/Needs Development: Candidate needs to demonstrate the ability to utilize professional vocabulary to discuss teacher planning and decision making related to intentional community. , , AMLE 7: Candidates ur derstand the complexity of teaching young adolescents, and they engage in practices and their competence as professionals. ocate and Classroom Community Builder; Self Directed Practitioner MGP PO: # 2, 6, 8 I C: Candidate Exemplary: Goal setting is detailed, realistic, and relevant to student-teaching placement.
+It demonstrates the demonstrates the ability to identify possibilities for professional growth, collaboration, and habits of reflective, the utilization of district resources, to meet the needs of young adolescents. responsive, and Solid/Sound: Goal setting is relevant to student-teaching placement and demonstrates the intentional practice ability to identify possibilities for professional growth and collaboration to meet the needs based on knowledge, of young adolescents. research, Acceptable: Candidate demonstrates the ability to utilize professional vocabulary to set professional professional goals, related to community building, for student-teaching placement. competence, collegiality, and Emerging/Needs Development: Candidate needs to demonstrate the ability to utilize ethical behavior. professional vocabulary to set professional goals, related to community building, for the student-teaching placement.